Dibyakanti/Pedestrian_detection/README.md

 This is an implementation of the HOG + SVM approach for pedestrian detection first done by Dalal & Triggs in their paper [Histograms of Oriented Gradients for Human Detection](https://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) in 2005.

+In this approach, we parse a window of fixed size over the whole image, and for each window we get a fixed number of HOG features which are then passed to a SVM to classify if a person is present or not.

 ## Objectives :
-1. Get HOG features using opencv or skimage on images of size 64*128.
+1. Get HOG features using opencv or skimage on images of size 64x128.
 2. Detect pedestrians in the image using SVM.

 ## Dataset :